Rave-Saber/Rave-Saber-Firmware/README.md

 ## TODO

 * Setup, Usage, & API docs.
+* Power saving
+    * Take measurements of LED & MCU current draws to establish baseline.
-* Use avr power saving modes(when off or single step pattern) w/ button press wake-ups.
+    * Use avr power saving modes(when off or single step pattern) w/ button press wake-ups(only stay woken up if we pass a button threshold).
+    * Use timers for delays so we can sleep during steps?
+    * Disable unused peripherals.
 * Save/Load Patterns to/from EEPROM or SD Card.
 * Bluetooth module + desktop or tablet app to control saber & modify patterns interactively.